-6.7.5 Entry into Suspend
+6.7.4 Entry into Suspend

-A port will initiate suspend notification when its port Control register is written to with bit 1 (Suspend) of the value field set from either a Bus Manager or the link associated with the node in which the port resides.
+A port will initiate suspend notification when its port Control Set register is written with Suspend from either a Bus Manager or the link associated with the node in which the port resides.
 Each method is described in the following sections.

-Once a suspend connection state has been established between a suspend initiator and a suspend target, both the initiator and target nodes are required to have only their connect/disconnect voltage sense circuitry and Port Status comparator active.
+Once a suspend connection state has been established between a suspend initiator and a suspend target, both the initiator and target nodes are required to have only their connect/disconnect voltage sense circuitry and Port\Status comparator active.